 When a Pathfinder turns 18, s/he is encouraged to continue their Scouting career by becoming Rover Scouts.

-Pathfinder Handbook - BPSA-developed handbook for the Pathfinder section.
-Click here to order a spiral-bound version.
+Pathfinder Handbook – BPSA-developed handbook for the Pathfinder section.
+Click here to order a coil-bound version.

 Scouting for Boys – The definitive manual for Scouts.
 This is the book that started Scouting.
 Complete with illustrations by B-P. Originally published in installments every other Wednesday from January 15, 1908.
 The book consists of introductions for Scouters, 28 “Campfire Yarns” for Scouts, and a summary.
 Also available in paperback.